adouche/adouche.github.io/blog/11_Stalix3.md

 **Second iteration**

-Build scripts in Arch style, with meta information in the comments:
+Arch-style build scripts with meta-information in comments:

 ```
 # url https://a.b/c.tgz